Learning about Stroke and Stress the hard way.

 yeah.
 So it sounded like you automatically, you know, fight for survival?
 Is that how you would describe it?
 Because it sounds it’s sounding pretty dramatic really quickly.

-yeah, so that stroke occurred or the hemorrhagic stroke occurred in the basal ganglia, what it actually caused the structure occur.
+yeah, so that stroke occurred or the hemorrhagic stroke occurred in the basal ganglia, what it actually caused the structure to occur?
 Obviously, one of the vessels broker burst.
 But what was behind that, you know,

 Hypertension due to stress caused the stroke